The latest numbers on COVID-19 in Canada for Saturday, Jan. 30, 2021

 There have been 452,461 tests completed.

-There were 328 new cases Friday.
-The rate of active cases is 212.02 per 100,000 people.
-Over the past seven days, there have been a total of 1,723 new cases.
-The seven-day rolling average of new cases is 246.
+There were 260 new cases Saturday from 2,356 completed tests, for a positivity rate of 11 per cent.
+The rate of active cases is 214.05 per 100,000 people.
+Over the past seven days, there have been a total of 1,709 new cases.
+The seven-day rolling average of new cases is 244.

-There were seven new reported deaths Friday.
-Over the past seven days there have been a total of 45 new reported deaths.
-The seven-day rolling average of new reported deaths is six.
-The seven-day rolling average of the death rate is 0.55 per 100,000 people.
-The overall death rate is 24.77 per 100,000 people.
+There were eight new reported deaths Saturday.
+Over the past seven days there have been a total of 50 new reported deaths.
+The seven-day rolling average of new reported deaths is seven.
+The seven-day rolling average of the death rate is 0.61 per 100,000 people.
+The overall death rate is 25.45 per 100,000 people.

-There were 543 new cases Friday from 11,559 completed tests, for a positivity rate of 4.7 per cent.
-The rate of active cases is 176.51 per 100,000 people.
-Over the past seven days, there have been a total of 3,607 new cases.
-The seven-day rolling average of new cases is 515.
+There were 383 new cases Saturday.
+The rate of active cases is 170.29 per 100,000 people.
+Over the past seven days, there have been a total of 3,417 new cases.
+The seven-day rolling average of new cases is 488.

 There have been 3,118,211 tests completed.